lopezdsr/sql-query/sqlref/sql_reference.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# SQL Reference
+# SQL reference

 ## Introduction
 {: #chapterIntroduction}

 {{site.data.keyword.sqlquery_full}} allows you to analyze and transform open data with SQL.
 It supports the various types of SELECT statements from the ANSI SQL standard.

 The select statement (or query statement) is used to read object data from {{site.data.keyword.cos_full}} (COS), process the data, and store it back on Cloud {{site.data.keyword.cos_short}} eventually.

 Because {{site.data.keyword.sqlquery_short}} always writes the results of a query to a given location in Cloud {{site.data.keyword.cos_short}}, you can use it as a data transformation service.
 It provides extended SQL syntax inside a special INTO clause to control how the result data is stored physically.
 This includes control over data location, format, layout and partitioning.

 A query statement can be submitted via {{site.data.keyword.sqlquery_short}}'s web UI or programmatically, either by using the service's REST API, or by using the Python or Node.JS SDK.
-You can also use {{site.data.keyword.DSX_full}} and the Python SDK in order to use {{site.data.keyword.sqlquery_short}} interactively with Jupyter Notebooks.
+You can also use {{site.data.keyword.DSX_full}}
+and the Python SDK in order to use {{site.data.keyword.sqlquery_short}} interactively with Jupyter Notebooks.
 In addition, you can submit SQL queries using {{site.data.keyword.openwhisk}}.

 ## SQL query statement